Programs serving any age level (elementary, middle, or high school) are eligible.

 Public, private, parochial, and charter schools are eligible.

-Any individual may submit an application (teacher, student, parent, etc.).
-All applications will require the signature of the program educator/instructor.
+Any individual may submit an application (teacher, administrator, student, parent, etc.).
+All applications will require the signature of the program educator/instructor and an administrator (unless the application is submitted by an administrator).

 Each entry must be completed in its entirety in order to be eligible for review.